About Me

 Intro

 Hi!
 I'm Will, a dedicated husband, father, ultrarunner, and follower of Christ.
-Formerly a fitness professional, I work in the technology sector with U.S. Federal law enforcement agencies.
-When not supporting a critical investigation, I can often be found out on the local trails with our faithful dog, Bud.
-I created this site because I love writing, and thought it would be a fun way to share experiences and insights as I pursue my goals of running a marathon in all 50 U.S. States and completing the Western States Endurance Run, the world's oldest 100 mile trail race.
-I am so grateful to have my beautiful wife and our sweet little girl supporting me along the way.
-I hope you enjoy following our adventures!
+A former fitness professional, I now support law enforcement, military, and intelligence agencies in the pursuit of justice.
+Outside of work, I spend as much time as possible on the trails with my faithful canine companion.
+I created this site because I love writing and wanted a place to share experiences as I pursue ambitious endurance goals, including running a marathon (or ultramarathon) in all 50 U.S. states and completing the Western States Endurance Run, the world’s oldest 100-mile trail race.
+I am especially grateful for the steady support of my family along the way and hope you enjoy following the journey.

 Early Years